This is a story I wrote around 1992. It’s kinda long, but if you like showbiz dirt, stick with it.

 Arlene Davidson, the frequent target of low-wattage admirers bearing Eddie scripts, says it’s a short bus she won’t drive again.
 “There was nothing to work on on Eddie II — no real story.
 The movie had nothing to say.
 No way will there be an Eddie III.”

-[In 2015 Paré told the Washington Post he’s writing a script for Eddie III himself.]
+[In 2015 Paré told the Washington Post he’s writing an Eddie III script himself.]

 Meanwhile, Beaver Brown still plays clubs.
 Kluge still writes books and teaches college in Ohio.
 Martin Davidson went on to direct the box office turkey Heart of Dixie.
 Scotti Brothers keeps releasing Cafferty/Beaver Brown albums with silly fake concert photos of Paré on the covers.
 [And Kenny Vance produced an Eddie and the Cruisers stage musical in 2001 and kinda forgot to notify all the movie people about it.]